AI-Advenced/Odoo-Model-Generator/README.md

 **Automatically generate Odoo modules from YAML/JSON configurations**

-Odoo Model Generator is a powerful tool that creates complete Odoo modules from simple configuration files.
+Odoo Model Generator by TimSoftDZ is a powerful tool that creates complete Odoo modules from simple configuration files.
 No more repetitive coding—define your models, fields, and relationships in YAML or JSON, and the tool generates all necessary code!

 ## ✨ Features